RostislavScheglov/picsIoTest/README.md

 `src/mainLogic`: This directory contains the main logic functions for the application.
 Such as Strategies, how they applies etc.

 `src/middleware`: This directory contains middleware for the application.
 The jwtAuthorization.ts file contains the JWT authorization middleware, while the jwtInjection.ts file contains logic of injecting token into request so we could authorize it.
+The eventValidation.ts file contains basic validation for event in request

 `src/routes`: This directory contains the routes for the application.
 The eventRouter.ts file contains the routes for handling events.

+`src/types`: This directory contains the types for the application.

 ## Running the Application